deepscenario/OrthoLoC/README.md

 - **image_dop**: The DOP image as numpy array of shape (H_geo, W_geo, 3), H_geo = W_geo = 1024
 - **dsm**: The DSM image as numpy array of shape (H_geo, W_geo, 3), H_geo = W_geo = 1024
 - **scale**: The scale of a single pixel in the DOP and DSM images in meters
-- **extrinsics**: The extrinsics (world to cam) of the query image as numpy array of shape (3, 4)
+- **extrinsics**: The extrinsics (world to cam) of the query image as numpy array of shape (3, 4) derived from 3D reconstruction
 - **intrinsics**: The intrinsics of the query image as numpy array of shape (3, 3)
 - **keypoints**: The 3D keypoints of the query image as numpy array of shape (N, 3)
 - **vertices**: The 3D vertices of the local mesh as numpy array of shape (M, 3)
 - **faces**: The faces of the local mesh as numpy array of shape (L, 3)
-- **extrinsics_refined**: The refined extrinsics (world to cam) of the query image as numpy array (overfitted pose to the raster elevations, i.e. we refined the pose by establishing GT matches between the query image and the DOP/DSM images and solving the pose using PnP Ransac.
-The pose is kinda refined to make sure that the GT pose is eliminating rasterization errors).
-Note that we don't use this pose for our benchmarking.
-The purpose was to deliver this data for researchers who want to use the dataset for other purposes (e.g. Training).
+- **extrinsics_refined**: Camera pose parameters as numpy array of shape (3, 4) optimized to compensate for rasterization artifacts and missing 0.5D information (building facades) in the DSM.
+Computed using ground truth correspondences between query images and DOP/DSM data via PnP RANSAC.
+Provided for research purposes but not used in official benchmarking.

 <a name="Usage"></a>